yuxwind/epsilonResnet/README.md

 Usage:

 ```
-python imagenet-epsilon-resnet.py -d 101 -e 2.0 --gpu 4 --data {path_to_ilsvrc12_data}
+python imagenetEpsilonResnet.py -d 101 -e 2.0 --gpu 0,1,2,3 --data {path_to_ilsvrc12_data}
 ```

-### cifar10-epsilon-resnet.py
+### cifarEpsilonResnet.py
-It is to train our model on cifar10.
+It is to train our model on CIFAR-10 and CIFAR-100.
 The experiment results on Pre-activation ResNet(the orange line), Pre-activation ResNet(the purple line), and &epsilon;-ResNet(the blue line) of 110 layers with &epsilon; of 2.5 are shown as below:

 ![cifar10-val-error](figures/cifar10-val-error.png)